allexz10/product-list-vue/README.md

 Instal the project - `npm install`

-Run the project - `npm run serve`

-In the project directory, you can run `npm start` to run app in development mode.<br>
+In the project directory, you can run `npm run serve` to run app in development mode.<br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.